Icinga/icingadb/README.md

 ## About

-Icinga DB serves as a synchronisation daemon between Icinga 2 (Redis) and Icinga Web 2 (MySQL).
+Icinga DB serves as a synchronisation daemon between Icinga 2 (Redis) and Icinga Web 2 (MySQL/MariaDB/PostgreSQL database).
 It synchronises configuration, state and history of an Icinga 2 environment using checksums.

-Icinga DB also supports reading from multiple environments and writing into a single MySQL instance.
+Icinga DB also supports reading from multiple environments and writing into a single database.

 ## License